NxtGenLegend/Zephyr/README.md

 3. Configuration:
    - Update SERVER_HOST in client.py with your computer's IP address
-   - Ensure ports 12345 (TCP server) and 5000 (Flask app) are accessible
+   - Ensure ports 12345 and 5000 (TCP server and Flask app respectively) are accessible

 4. Execution (in this order):
    - On your computer, start the TCP server: